Coinbase Reviews Coinbase rating

 Fees and Minimums Rating

-Coinbase accounts generally come with no special fees or minimum balance requirements.
-Trading does have costs, and the amount depends on several factors.
-Coinbase shows the fee on the order ticket before you place a trade, which helps keep pricing transparent.
-In many cases, costs are lower when using Coinbase Advanced or subscribing to Coinbase One.
+Coinbase does not impose special account fees or minimum balance requirements.
+Trading does involve transaction fees, and the exact cost depends on multiple factors.
+Coinbase displays the trading fee on the order ticket before submission, which helps with transparency.
+In many cases, using Coinbase Advanced or subscribing to Coinbase One can reduce costs.

-Coinbase users can also earn rewards by staking certain assets or by earning interest on eligible balances.
-In some cases, APYs can reach as high as 15% on select coins.
+Coinbase customers may also earn rewards by staking certain digital assets or by holding eligible balances.
+In some cases, Coinbase advertises reward rates of up to 14% APY on certain assets.

 Extra Features